thetimmorland/text-editor-data-structures/README.md

 # Text Editor Data Structures

-A web-app demo written in react of several different data strutures used for editing text.
+A demo of several different data strutures used for editing text.